“Brainiac: Transmissions After Zero” from former Daytonian Eric Mahoney, is described on the SXSW website as follows:

 5. KICKSTARTER FOR DOCUMENTARY

-Brooklyn-based filmmaker Eric Mahoney, a native Daytonian, has begun work on a documentary film on Brainiac.
-Mahoney, the former frontman for the Columbus rock band Murder Your Darlings, recently mounted a Kickstarter campaign for the film and exceeded the fund-raising goal of $40,000.
+Brooklyn-based filmmaker Mahoney, a native Daytonian, the former frontman for the Columbus rock band Murder Your Darlings, launched a successful Kickstarter campaign for the film that got the attention of some celebrities, including Star Wars’ Mark Hamil.